 \subsection{BG currents in (A)dS}

+In this subsection, we review the BG currents in (A)dS, following \cite{Armstrong:2022jsa}.
+We will consider $\text{AdS}_{d+1}$ in the Poincar\'{e} patch, where the metric can be expressed as follows:

+where the indices $m, n$ generally represent the radial direction $z$ and the boundary directions.
+The parameter $\ma{R}$ represents the radius, and the range of $z$ is $0<z<\infty$.
+The flat boundary metric $\eta_{\mu\nu}$ has a Lorentzian signature, and $\mu,\nu=0,1,\cdots,d-1$.
+It is worth noting that the $\text{dS}_{d+1}$ metric can be obtained from \eqref{eq:adsmetric} by analytically continuing $z\to -i\eta$ and $\ma{R}\to -i\ma{R}$ after taking the boundary metric to be Euclidean.

-For the same reason as the flat case, we also consider the boundary $\xi=1$ gauge instead of the boundary Lorenz gauge here.
-Then the equation of motion for gluons in the Poincare patch can be written as
+To maintain consistency with the flat case, we adopt the boundary gauge $\xi=1$ instead of the Lorenz gauge for the (A)dS case.
+Consequently, the equation of motion for gluons in the Poincar\'{e} patch can be expressed as follows:

-We should mention that the index $\rho$ in the last term should not be summed over and is just a notation to remind us that such term only contribute to the equation of motion for boundary terms.
-Actually the last term is the gauge fixing term and as what we have said in the Minkowski spacetime, we also choose the boundary $\xi=1$ gauge instead of the boundary transversal gauge to avoid the ambiguities in the loop integrand sewing procedure.
-We can note that As we will see very soon, such additional terms compared to the boundary Lorenz gauge, will modify our equation of motion simply as we only need to replace the partial momentum to the total momentum.
+It should be noted that the index $\rho$ in the last term is not summed over and is simply a notation indicating that this term only contributes to the equation of motion for boundary terms.
+The last term represents the gauge fixing term.
+Here, $\mb{J}_m$ is the interaction current and $\Gamma^p_{mn}=g^{pq}\Gamma_{mnq}$ is the Christoffel symbol:

+As we have mentioned in the Minkowski spacetime case, we also adopt the boundary $\xi=1$ gauge instead of the boundary transverse gauge to avoid ambiguities in the loop integrand sewing procedure.

-Similar to what we have done in boundary Lorenz gauge, we can evaluate the multi-particle solution of equation of motion through the same perturbiner expansion ansatz even in $\xi=1$ gauge:
+We can apply the same perturbiner expansion ansatz as in the boundary Lorenz gauge to evaluate the multi-particle solution of the equation of motion in the $\xi=1$ gauge:

-Here, we have denoted the subscript $\mu$ as the boundary component and $z$ as the bulk component.
-Substituting the ansatz into the equation of motion, we can derive the recursion for gluons in $\xi=1$ gauge:
+In this expression, the subscript $\mu$ denotes the boundary component and $z$ denotes the bulk component.
+By substituting the ansatz into the equation of motion, we obtain the recursion relation for gluons in the $\xi=1$ gauge:

-The bulk component should also be solved recursively and we can find that the bulk component is mixed with the boundary term and such two equations should be solved simultaneously.
+The notation $\ma{D}_{I}$ will be explained later.
+The bulk component of the solution can also be found recursively.
+One can observe that the bulk component is intertwined with the boundary term, so these two equations must be solved in tandem: